numba/numba/docs/source/cuda/memory.rst

 Dynamic Shared Memory
 ---------------------

-In order to use dynamic shared memory in kernel code declare shared array of size 0:
+In order to use dynamic shared memory in kernel code declare a shared array of size 0:

 .. code-block:: python